Momentum-Morehouse-2/Momentum-Morehouse-2.github.io/_posts/2020-08-28-welcome-to-class.md

 ### TODO

-1. Read the student guidelines and how we work remotely docs in their entirety.
+1. Read the how we work remotely doc.
 2. Make sure your computer is all set up and ready to go.
-3. Read the Really Friendly Command Line intro.
+3. Complete the pre-work assignments.

 ### Links from class